LIWI

 To retain playfulness and lightness structurally, the weight and span of the 3.3m long table rests on a forest of thin steel legs and flanges.
 Although appearing random, all supporting elements are set out on a grid to provide twelve clear seating ‘pockets’ for legs and knees.
 Similar to the table legs fragmenting the floor space, the complimentary shelving element is designed with gentle twists to find a balance between structural stability, usability and sculptural qualities.
 As a subtle uniting detail, edged profiles along the seating and shelving provide additional strength to the shelves and ease when moving the benches around.

-With a minimum of ingredients, Liwi tells multiple stories, reaches out in space and maximises its users’ experiences.
+With a minimum of ingredients, Liwi tells multiple stories, reaches out in space and maximises its users' experience.